Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

+To sum up, the improvement can be visible even on a relatively sparse number of variables selected, but the results suggest that the gains from using the PCA transformation are larger when more variables are added.
+This result is expected, since with larger samples we are likely to include more tightly related variables, thus allowing for a clearer extraction of the common factors.
+Indeed, this becomes apparent in Section \ref{sub:leading}, where the 30 selected variables seem to form small correlated groups.
+While such groups may help extracting clearer signals through the PCA, the consequential collinearities can explain why in the RL case increasing the number of included variables did not improve the forecasting results.

-Secondly, in the previously presented results in total two hyperparameters were used: first one for the selection of variables used in modelling, and second one for the second step selection and for the amount of shrinkage applied.
-However, it may also be useful to examine the differences between the forecasting accuracy under a number of different hyperparameter values.
-For this we chose a set of indicators, preselected as optimal by the LASSO, and ran the pseudo-real-time forecasting exercise over the period of 2011Q1-2014Q4 for two cases: first, where the rotation to the principal components is used and second, where no transformation is applied, here the latter in a way corresponds to the Relaxed LASSO.
-Additionally, for completeness, the case of the Adaptive LASSO was included as well.
-The results are presented in the Figure \ref{gfcf:addGraph}.
-Note that the Adaptive LASSO uses a different set of variables for the prediction, therefore an additional number is added in the graph to enumerate the sets of variables used (also, note the different corresponding scales of $\log(\lambda)$).
-The results show a slight increase in both the average forecast accuracy (mean RMSE) and a smaller standard deviation for many different values of the hyperparameter $\lambda$ used.
-These results provide further evidence that the use of principal components transformation in some cases can provide additional gains in forecast accuracy.
+In general, the RL associated results are based on two hyperparameters: $\lambda$ for the selection of variables, and $\phi$ for the amount of shrinkage applied.
+Seeking better understanding how the values of hyperparameters affect the forecasting performance we chose a set of indicators, preselected as optimal by the LASSO, and ran the pseudo-real-time forecasting exercise over the period of 2011Q1-2014Q4 for two cases: the first, where the rotation to the principal components is used and the second, where no transformation is applied and which roughly follows the Relaxed LASSO ideas.
+Finally, the case of the AdL was included, which uses a different set of variables for the prediction.
+The results presented in Figure \ref{gfcf:addGraph} show a slight improvement in both the average forecast accuracy -- relative mean RMSE comparing with benchmark model -- and a smaller standard deviation for many different values of the hyperparameter $\lambda$.
+These results provide further evidence that the use of principal components transformation might provide additional gains in forecast accuracy.